jaimejazarenoiii/portfolio-v2-simplified/_posts/2021-06-23-swift-io-mvvm-reactive.md

 }
 ```
 ### Breakdown:
-As you can see, I have three protocols:
+As you can see, I have three protocols: <br>
   * __Inputs__ - mainly the actions from the view controller or wherever you need this.
 As you can see, isEmailValid and isPasswordValid are not boolean values, but instead I created an enum to identify their validity.
 Why is that?
-You'll see later.
+You'll see later. <br>
-  * __Outputs__ - the values being exposed outside of the view model.
+  * __Outputs__ - the values being exposed outside of the view model. <br>
   * __Types__ - the wrapper for inputs and outputs.
 It brings a sense of path and it's helpful with controlling accessibility from the view model.
-You'll see later why we need this.
+You'll see later why we need this.<br>

 Next is the view model implementation.